ahemed-haneen/dotfiles/README.md

 ./.macos
 ```

+Definitely go through and check each setting before running, this can change some major things!

 ### Install Homebrew formulae

 When setting up a new Mac, you may want to install some common [Homebrew](https://brew.sh/) formulae (after installing Homebrew, of course):